 Two students in the UMass Amherst Department of Landscape Architecture and Regional Planning (LARP) won scholarship awards from the Landscape Architecture Foundation (LAF).
-Allyson Fairweather, MLA candidate, won the Steven G. King Environments Scholarship; David Hooper, an undergraduate, received the 2020 LAF Olmsted Scholars Program award.
+Alyson Fairweather, MLA candidate, won the Steven G. King Environments Scholarship; David Hooper, an undergraduate, received the 2020 LAF Olmsted Scholars Program award.

 Fairweather earned her $5,000 prize for a design project she conducted during the fall 2020 and winter 2020-21 sessions for an independent study.
-She reimagined the Bennet School, a K—9 boarding and day school located in Historic Deerfield.
+She reimagined the Bement School, a K—9 boarding and day school located in Historic Deerfield.
 Fairweather considered the benefits of nature-based play.

 "Our findings revealed a collective desire among the Bement School community to thoughtfully incorporate new play structures and features that maintain fluidity with the landscape while introducing a variety of new play challenges, materials, and experiences commonly seen in nature playscapes," wrote Fairweather in her design report.